Visit Investors & Advisors Site | Support |

 In a slowdown, consideration should be given to:

-• Increasing duration exposure.
-Diversified strategies with longer durations may potentially offer performance advantages as rates decline.
+• Balancing duration exposure.
+Strategies with intermediate-duration exposure may potentially offer diversification and performance advantages as rates broadly decline and equity market volatility rises.

 • Staying high in credit quality.
 In addition to delivering diversification to investor portfolios, a modest allocation to high-quality investment-grade credit may now provide more attractive yields.
 However, we believe credit selection is critical to avoid weaker, economically sensitive issuers.

 • Maintaining inflation protection.
-We believe inflation strategies still appear attractive, given that inflation expectations remain higher than average in the short term.
+Inflation strategies still appear attractive, given that inflation expectations remain higher than average in the short term.

 Equities and Real Assets